Atlassian Jira Software

 Why does my connection no longer work?

 The refresh token may expire after a certain period of time.
-Follow the setup instructions again starting from step 5 of Authentication Type: OAuth Authentication under Configuring D3 SOAR to Work with Jira to request a new refresh token.
+Follow the setup instructions again starting from step 5 of Authentication Type: OAuth Authentication under Configuring D3 SOAR to Work with Atlassian Jira Software to request a new refresh token.